RSE-Sheffield/RSE-Sheffield.github.io/_people/tania-allard.md

 ---

-Tania left RSE Sheffield for a [Research Associate/Research Software Engineer] position at the University of Leeds.
+Tania left the RSE Sheffield team in 2018 for a Machine Learning Engineer position at Hello Soda.
 She has a PhD in computational nanomechanics at the University of Manchester where she focused on the multi-scale modelling of biological and biocompatible materials.
 She is part of [Open Dream Kit] (a [Horizon2020 project]),